|About DukeEngage||Immersion Programs||Student Development||Get Involved||Blogs & Videos||Giving|

-Partnering with nonprofit organizations to address diverse urban challenges facing the Pacific Northwest in collaboration with Duke alumni.
+Partnering with nonprofit organizations to address diverse sustainability challenges facing the Pacific Northwest in collaboration with Duke alumni.

 The largest city in the Pacific Northwest region, Seattle is also the fastest-growing major city in the United States according to the last census.
 Located between the Puget Sound and Lake Washington and about 100 miles south of the Canadian border, Seattle occupies a unique place geographically and culturally in the United States.
 A major gateway for trade with Asia, Seattle’s 98118 zip code (in the Columbia City neighborhood) is one of the most diverse ZIP Codes in the United States.

 While home to many recognizable international companies (Amazon, Microsoft, Starbucks, Boeing, Nordstrom, etc.), like most major urban centers, Seattle faces challenges with how to approach sustainable urban planning, encourage workforce development and employment, provide greater access to health and wellness care, address a lack of affordable housing, acknowledge and reconcile racial injustices, ensure all have access to healthy and nutritious food, break down barriers to educational opportunities for youth and more.
 Students will be serving with community partners working to address these challenges in the Seattle community and greater Northwest region.

 What do you hope students will know, and be able to do, at the end of the program?

 Former participants have worked with the following nonprofits: